Matthews, North Carolina: Education

 Matthews is in the Charlotte-Mecklenburg Schools system.
 Schools in the Matthews city limits include Matthews Elementary, Crown Point Elementary, and Elizabeth Lane Elementary; Crestdale Middle; David W. Butler High School.

 Elementary schools serving sections of Matthews include Matthews Elementary, Crown Point, Elizabeth Lane, Mint Hill Elementary in Mint Hill, and Providence Spring (outside of Matthews).

-Much of Mathews is zoned to Crestdale Middle School.
-Portions of Mathews are zoned to Mint Hill Middle in Mint Hill, as well as South Charlotte Middle School.
-Most of Mathews is zoned to Butler HS, while portions are zoned to Providence High School.
+Much of Matthews is zoned to Crestdale Middle School.
+Portions of Matthews are zoned to Mint Hill Middle in Mint Hill, as well as South Charlotte Middle School.
+Most of Matthews is zoned to Butler High School, while portions are zoned to Providence High School.

 Public charter schools include Matthews Charter Academy, Telra Institute and Socrates Academy.
 Religious schools nearby include Covenant Day School, Charlotte Christian School, Carmel Christian, Blessed Sacrament Academy, and Greyfriars Classical Academy.

 Matthews is served by a branch of the Charlotte Mecklenburg Library.
 The library is located on the first floor of the Matthews Town Hall and is one of the most active in the system.